pastebin3/arr_stack/README.md

 ### Installation guide:

-make a directory and cd into it, change owner and give it the right permission, run docker-composer in the same directory as .env
+make a directory called "docker", change owner and give it the right permission, run docker-composer in the same directory as .env
->> chown -R 775 arrdirectory && chown -R $USER:$USER arrdirectory
+>> chown -R 775 docker && chown -R $USER:$USER docker

 Let's configure qBittorrent first since it's using a temporary password: